-- Tipping is not mandatory: Tipping in Europe is different than in the US and other countries; it’s a nice gesture, but definitely not required in the Netherlands.
+- Tipping is not mandatory: Tipping in Europe differs from in the US and other countries; it’s a nice gesture, but definitely not required in the Netherlands.

 - Prepare for rain: As a historically wet and flat country, rain is possible at nearly any time of day or season.
 Plan accordingly during your travels and ensure you have a coat or jacket to keep warm and dry.

 - On a tight budget?
 Travel by train: Public transportation by way of train in the Netherlands is the best way to travel.
 Train fares are cheap and easy to navigate.
 Use Omio to find the best possible prices and times.